MOSEK/Mosek.go/doc/source/mosek.rst

 ``idx int64``
      Index of element that should be obtained information about.
 The value is an index of a symmetric sparse variable.
+``num int64``
+     Number of terms that appears in weighted that forms the requested element.

 Obtains information about the :math:`\bar{c}_{ij}`.